 Most Reflective: Hanging a mirror in front of a window to make sense of our bedroom sink (now we can look straight ahead when we brush our teeth instead of craning our necks to see things in the medicine cabinet that used to hang on the wall to the right).

-Hardest To Remember: The name of the soft blue-gray-green color that we used to paint our master bedroom.
+Hardest To Remember: The name of the soft blue-gray-green color that we used to paint our bedroom.

 Most Disturbing: This post about the mirror that used to live on the back of the guest room door (that’s right, it reflected your entire body as you sat on the porcelain throne).

 Most Popular: This post about what we were almost named surprised us by being one of the most commented posts of the month.

 Most Welcome Additions: Our new energy efficient front loading washer & dryer.
 And yes, I can actually reach the buttons!